exercism/v3/languages/csharp/exercises/concept/README.md

 This also indicates that for example `basic-strings` does **not** teach using custom formatting strings and that `basic-numbers` does **not** teach about checked/unchecked arithmetic.

+## Contributing

+Thanks for wanting to contribute to the C# track's concept exercises!
+Contributions are very welcome!

+To contribute, please find and work on one of the [new exercise issues][issues-new-exercise] or [improve exercise issues][issues-improve-exercise].

 [general-docs-concept-exercises]: ../../../../docs/concept-exercises.md
 [reference]: ./reference.md
 [concept-exercises]: ../exercises/concept